 A person is better able to swallow, digest and eliminate in a sitting posture as opposed to lying in bed.
 In addition, improved sitting posture can aid respiration, with oxygen levels being higher in 95% of users of therapeutic seating, reducing the risk of skin breakdown.¹

-In a recent 2-year Knowledge Transfer Partnership research project and clinical trial conducted by Ulster University in conjunction with Seating Matters, there was an 88% reduction in pressure injury rates with an intervention group using the Seating Matters chairs.¹
+In a recent 2-year Knowledge Transfer Partnership research project and clinical trial conducted by Ulster University in conjunction with Seating Matters, there was a reduction in pressure injury rates with an intervention group using the Seating Matters chairs.¹

 Falls are a common occurrence in care facilities and hospitals and cause an immense amount of unnecessary suffering and pain.
 One in every five falls causes a serious injury such as a broken bone or head injury.7